peijli/peijli.github.io/_academics/eecs442.md

 ### [Download the report for this project](http://www-personal.umich.edu/~peijli/files/EECS_442_Final_Project.pdf)

 The source code for this project can be found both in [this direct download link](http://www-personal.umich.edu/~peijli/files/unet++.ipynb) and in [this GitHub gist](https://gist.github.com/pl-mich/8fe347681e1150b8484986afc5757962).

+The dataset for this project can be found in [this GitHub release page](https://github.com/pl-mich/peijli.github.io/releases/download/Lfs/Drishti-GS1-EECS442-FA22.zip).